BrandonCope/authenticate-me/README.md

  - Create/ delete/ edit listings
  - Add/ edit/ delete reviews of listing
- - See lists of your reviews, photos, and breweries you are promoting on User Profile
+ - Create/ edit/ delete/ bookings
- - Can search for a brewery by name
+ - See lists of your reservations and hosted listings on User Profile

 **Technologies Used**